robert-zaremba/nep-136-fungible-token/README.md

 + all points mentioned above
 + greatly simplifying implementation
 + reducing the storage size (no need to store allowances)
-+ making the transfer interactive: being able to notify the recipient smart contract for the purchase / transfer.
++ making the transfer interactive: being able to notify the recipient smart contract for the purchase / transfer
++ enabling smart contract composability through token transfers (NEP-21 smart-contract can't react on a token transfer).

+#### Advantages of NEP-21

+The pay to smart-contract flow (`approve` + `tranferFrom`), even though it's not very user friendly and prone for wrong allowance, it's very simple.
+It moves a complexity of handling token-recipient interaction from the contract implementation to the recipient.
+This makes the contract design simpler and more secure in domains where reentrancy attack is possible.

 ## Token interface